List of Oklahoma Sooners bowl games

 The Oklahoma Sooners college football team competes as part of the National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision (FBS), representing the University of Oklahoma in the Southeastern Conference.
-Since the establishment of the team in 1895, OU has appeared in 57 bowl games and has a record of 31 victories, 26 losses, and one tie.
+Since the establishment of the team in 1895, OU has appeared in 58 bowl games and has a record of 31 victories, 26 losses, and one tie.
+Oklahoma has also appeared in one College Football Playoff First Round game, losing 34–24 to Alabama in 2025.
 Oklahoma is one of only two schools to have appeared in all five of the BCS era bowl games (2001 Orange, 2003 Rose, 2004 Sugar, 2007 Fiesta, 2009 BCS NCG), with the other being Ohio State.
 Oklahoma's bowl game participation and victories rank among the top of FBS bowl records.